ajalt/clikt/docs/index.md

 </div>

 Clikt *(pronounced "clicked")* is a Kotlin library that makes writing command line interfaces simple and intuitive.
-It the "Command Line Interface for Kotlin".
+It is the "Command Line Interface for Kotlin".

 It is designed to make the process of writing command line tools effortless